googlearchive/TemplateBinding/README.md

 ### Status

-MDV is currently available as a JavaScript library and we hope to eventually make it a web standard which is natively implemented by browsers.
+MDV is currently available as a JavaScript library and we aim to make it a web standard which is natively implemented by browsers.

-MDV works best with three new web platform features which aren't fully implemented by all browsers (more on this below).
+MDV works best with three new web platform features, all of which aren't implemented by all browsers (more on this below).
 If you'd like to experience the best MDV has to offer, try the samples out in the [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) and turn on `Enable Experimental JavaScript` in [chrome://flags](chrome://flags).

 ### An explanatory sample